Hug: Cultural aspects

 While less common, hugging may be undertaken as part of a ritual or social act in certain social groups.
 It is a custom in some cultures such as France, Spain and Latin America for male friends to hug (as well as slap each other on the back) in a joyous greeting.
 A similar hug, usually accompanied by a kiss on the cheek, is also becoming a custom among Western women at meeting or parting.
 In Portugal and Brazil, it is common, mostly among males, to finish letters and emails with Um abraço or Abraço ('a hug', or 'hug') followed by the sender's signature.
 Similar formulas may be used in oral communication.
 In the Roman Catholic rite of the Holy Mass, a hug may be substituted for a kiss or handshake amid the kiss of peace ritual.

 In May 2009, The New York Times reported that "the hug has become the favorite social greeting when teenagers meet or part these days" in the United States.
 A number of schools in the United States have issued bans on hugs, which in some cases have resulted in student-led protests against these bans.

 A Canadian journalistic investigation in 2015 noted the popularity of the hug in bromance among young francophone adults in Quebec, Canada.

 Unlike some other types of physical contact, a hug can be practiced publicly and privately without stigma in many countries, especially within families and close friendships across different age lines, and it is generally an indication that people are familiar with each other.
 Moving from a handshake (or touch-free) relationship to a hug relationship is a sign of a closer friendship.
 However, while practiced in many parts of the world, the prevalence of hugging is generally more variable across some countries and different religions, cultures and gender lines.

 An unexpected hug can be regarded as an invasion of a person's personal space, but if it is reciprocated, it is an indication that it is welcome.
 Some Western culture commentators advise avoiding hugs at work to prevent uncomfortable moments, especially with people who dislike hugging.
-Also, a person, especially a child, may caress and hug a doll or stuffed animal.
-Young children also hug their parents when they feel threatened by an unfamiliar person, although this may be regarded as clinging onto rather than hugging because it demonstrates a need for protection rather than affection.
+A person, especially a child, may also caress or hug a doll or stuffed animal.
+Young children may hug their parents when they feel threatened by an unfamiliar person, although this might be regarded as clinging onto rather than hugging since it demonstrates a need for protection rather than affection.
 During the Islamic fasting month of Ramadan, it is halal (permissible) for someone to hug one's significant other during daylight hours if one has self-control.
 However, if accompanied by libidinous urges, it is haram (sinful).

 There are some cultures where hugging is either uncommon or less prevalent.
 Hugging between the opposite gender outside the same family is uncommon and often considered haram in many traditional Islamic communities.
 It is also uncommon or less frequent in some East, Southeast and South Asian countries such as China Japan, Thailand and India, especially outside the same family and between opposite genders.